replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 ## Next Steps

-* (Existing clusters only) Configure Velero namespace access if you are using minimal RBAC.
+* (Existing Clusters Only) Configure Velero namespace access if you are using minimal RBAC.
 See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).
 * (Optional) Increase the default memory limits.
 See [Configuring Namespace Access and Memory Limit](snapshots-velero-installing-config).
 * Create or schedule backups.
 See [Creating and Scheduling Backups](snapshots-creating).